British TV Host Phillip Schofield Comes Out As Gay In Powerful On-Camera Moment

 "It was absolutely my decision" the 57-year-old confirmed, later noting that while he does feel guilt for his family in what "can't be anything other than a painful process for them," he is simultaneously filled with pride.

 "But at the same time," he said, "I will sit here and say, actually, I'm proud of myself today."
-As he should be!

 As for other peoples' reactions, the British TV staple has been flooded with support on social media for sharing his truth.

-As James Corden tweeted, "Incredibly proud of @Schofe today.
+James Corden tweeted, "Incredibly proud of @Schofe today.
 For anyone struggling today know that you are brave and you are loved x."

-As fellow ITV presenters Ant and Dec tweeted, "Huge respect and admiration for our friend Schofe.
+Fellow ITV presenters Ant and Dec tweeted, "Huge respect and admiration for our friend Schofe.
 Sending love to you P, and your 3 lovely girls."

 Schofield has hosted This Morning since 2002.
-Sending lots of love to him on this momentous day!
+He also co-hosts British competition series Dancing On Ice.

 Stay pop cultured with E!
 News weekdays at 12PM, 7PM & 11PM